ClaireYuqingYang/feedframe_extension_debug_task/README.md

 # FeedFrame Chrome Extension Debug Task

-This folder contains a small v1-style test package for evaluating Chrome extension web development work.
+This folder contains a small test package for evaluating Chrome extension web development work.
 The task is focused on the browser extension and lightweight backend data collection behavior.
-It does not include model-side files.

 ## Contents